-Furnishing a corporate let is a very different process to furnishing other types of buy to let.
-Today Rob and Paul discuss adaptable furniture packs that will satisfy the changing needs of your clients and mean that you will have to spend less time yourself, choosing what needs to go into your property.
+Furnishing a corporate-let is a very different process to furnishing other types of buy-to-let.
+Today Rob and Paul discuss the merits of adaptable furniture packs that will satisfy the changing needs of your clients and mean that you will have to spend less time yourself, choosing what needs to go into your property.

 In Conversation With Paul Winder From Residential Estates, Chester